labplus-cn/mpython-docs/docs/en/library/micropython/btree.rst

     # Now open a database
     db = btree.open(f)

-    # The keys you add will be sorted internally in the database 您
+    # The keys you add will be sorted internally in the database
     db[b"3"] = b"three"
     db[b"1"] = b"one"
     db[b"2"] = b"two"